uiceds/syllabus/manuscript.md

 ### Homeworks

-For the homeworks, I try to encourage preparation for class before a module starts, so if you finish all of the questions completely before the first meeting time for the module, you will receive 110% of the available points.
+The homework for a module opens at the first class meeting for that module.
-Questions finished between the first and second meeting times of the module receive 100%, and questions finished up to two weeks after the module ends can receive 80%.
+Questions finished by the 100% deadline for the module receive full credit, and questions finished up to two weeks after that deadline receive 80%.
+The deadlines for each homework are listed in the course schedule.

 Note that new homeworks are assigned most weeks, so if you don't stay ahead, it can be easy to fall behind.